 The OpenAP Handbook

-A comprehensive guide on aircraft performance, emission, optimization calculations for air transport researchers, developers, and enthusiasts
+A comprehensive guide on aircraft performance, emission, optimization calculations for air transport researchers and developers.
+Source code on GitHub.

 Affiliation